ppainuly/All-About-Mars/README.md

 **Mars Hemisphere - https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars**

-The Project creates a webpage displaying data scraped from these websites in the following layout -
+The Project creates a webpage displaying data scraped from these websites in the following layout - The index.html will take the scrapped data as a arameter and build each element separately on the webpage.

 ### Page 1
 ![Page 1](img/pg1.png)